dbtreasure/zig-bpe/README.md

 - Expand vocabulary using a simplified BPE-like approach
 - Train the tokenizer on input text
 - Measure and report performance statistics
+- Encode and decode text using the trained tokenizer
+- Serialize and deserialize merge operations

 ## File Structure